• Skip to main content

 Jojoba oil: I love the noncomedogenic properties of jojoba oil which make it a great choice for every skin type (even sensitive skin!).
 It is also notoriously silky smooth!
 Having said that, you can replace this with nearly any other oil you prefer.
 Sweet almond oil and hemp oil also make excellent choices.

-Raw honey: This adds and retains moisture, is a natural antibacterial, adds a subtle delicious flavor and really helps create a thick and silky lip balm.
+Raw honey: This adds and retains moisture, is a natural antibacterial, adds a subtle delicious flavor, and really helps create a thick and silky lip balm.

 Beeswax: Either white or yellow beeswax can be used.
 Beeswax creates much of the texture of this recipe as well as greatly quenches dry lips.

-Coconut oil: The coconut oil in this recipe actually adds the silky sheen that is almost lip gloss like.
+Coconut oil: The coconut oil in this recipe actually adds the silky sheen that is almost lip gloss-like.
 If you do not want to use it or do not have any hand, it can be omitted for a still-really-wonderful lip balm.
 You can also replace it with olive oil or avocado oil if you still want a sheen!

 diy lip balm recipe in tubes and tins on a wooden table.

-How-to Make Lip Balm
+How to Make Tinted Lip Balm

-1. In a double boiler over medium heat add the jojoba oil, raw honey, beeswax, coconut oil, sifted beet powder and vitamin E oil.
+1. In a double boiler over medium heat add the jojoba oil, raw honey, beeswax, coconut oil, sifted beet powder, and vitamin E oil.
 Whisk frequently until the mixture has liquified (about 5 minutes) and the ingredients are smoothly combined.
 Stir in the peppermint essential oil, if using, then carefully pour the mixture into lip balm containers, tubes or tins.

 2. Let the lip balm sit, uncovered, until cool and hardened (about 1 hour).

-3. Once cooled, place the caps or lids on, keep this homemade lip balm recipe stored in a cool place for up to 6 months.
+3. Once cooled, place the caps or lids on, and keep this homemade lip balm recipe stored in a cool place for up to 6 months.

 an open lip balm tube filled with homemade beeswax lip balm tinted with beetroot powder.

-Top Tip
+Top Tips

-Make this DIY recipe your own by experimenting with your own natural colorants.
-Once you give beet powder a try, also consider using spices like nutmeg or superfood powders like dragon fruit powder, maqui berry powder, strawberry powder or acai berry powder.
+Make this DIY recipe your own by experimenting with your own favorite natural colorants.
+Once you give beet powder a try, also consider using spices like nutmeg or superfood powders like dragon fruit powder, maqui berry powder, strawberry powder, or acai berry powder.
 Experimenting can be a great way to find that "perfect color"!

 homemade DIY lip balm in tubes tied with twine resting on a wooden table.